-At that date, the recoverable value as measured by analysing the market value (fair value) based on the stock-exchange value of Eutelsat Communications S.A. (and taking into account this company s debt) did not lead to reconsider the amount shown on the balance sheet.
+As of 30 June 2017, goodwill, which was monitored only at Eutelsat's operating segment level, was tested annually for impairment.
+The test did not challenge the amount shown on the balance sheet.
+The recoverable value as measured by analysing the market value (fair value) based on the stock price of Eutelsat Communications S.A. (and taking into account this company s indebtedness) did not call into question the amount shown on the balance sheet.

-A drop in the share price on the stock-exchange of at least 43% would be necessary for the fair value to fall below the carrying amount.
+The share price would have to drop by at least 63% for the fair value to fall below the carrying amount.
 Should such an event occur, a test would be carried out based on the value in use.